kokkos/kokkos-core-wiki/ProgrammingGuide/Compiling.md

 ### Spack
 An alternative to manually building with CMake is to use the Spack package manager.
-To do so, download [Spack](https://github.com/spack/spack) and add it your path by sourcing the appropriate env file in the share folder, e.g.
+To do so, download [Spack](https://github.com/spack/spack) and add it to your path by sourcing the appropriate env file in the share folder, e.g.
 ````bash
 > source spack/share/spack/setup-env.sh
 ````